electricimp/AzureIoTHub/examples/README.md

 3. Click **Add** to add a device to your IoT hub.
 Enter:

  - **Device ID** The ID of the new device.
-For this example we will use the Agent ID (see step 5 of the Electric Imp IDE / Code section)
+You can type here some arbitrary name.
  - **Authentication Type** Select **Symmetric Key**.
  - **Auto Generate Keys** Check this field.
  - **Connect device to IoT Hub** Click **Enable**.